MPhil/PhD in Media Studies

 Course overview

-The Centre for Global Media and Communication SOAS has an exciting doctoral research programme with a number of students working on an exceptionally wide range of topics, both theoretical and empirical, concerned with different aspects of communication and practices in Asia, Africa and the Middle East.
+The Department of Media Studies at SOAS offers an exciting doctoral research programme with a number of students working on an exceptionally wide range of topics, both theoretical and empirical, concerned with different aspects of media and digital communication and practices in Asia, Africa and the Middle East.

-Our research in film and media has been ranked in the top 20 in the UK in the Research Excellence Framework (REF) 2021, with more than a third of our research publications assessed as 4* (world-leading).
+Our research has already been ranked in the top 20 in the UK in the Research Excellence Framework (REF) 2021, with more than a third of our research publications assessed as four-star (world-leading).

 Structure

 The research degree has two paths.
-The first is the standard research route comprising a thesis of 100,000 words.
-The second is a research stream with a practical component designed for film and media professionals who wish to combine PhD research with practical production.
+The first is the standard research route comprising a thesis of original research of 80,000 to 100,000 words.
+The second is a research stream with a practical component designed for candidates who wish to combine PhD research with practical production.
 The research will consist of a thesis of 60,000 words with an hour of film/video production (subject to approval).

-Students will be registered as a research student in the Centre for Global Media and Communication located in the School of Law, Gender and Media.
-Degrees are awarded by the University of London.
+Students will be registered as a research student in the Department of Media in the School of Anthropology, Gender and Media.

-Your research will be guided throughout by a research committee of three staff members, consisting of two supervisors and a head of the committee, who is normally the Postgraduate Tutor.
-Depending on the nature of your research, there are two possible kinds of supervision.
+Your research will be guided throughout by a research committee of three staff members, consisting of two supervisors and the postgraduate tutor.
+Depending on the nature of your research, there are two possible kinds of supervision:

-- You may either have a primary supervisor, who will be the main person responsible for guiding your research, and a second supervisor with a lesser role, who will provide additional expertise.
+- A primary supervisor, who will be the main person responsible for guiding your research, and a second supervisor with a lesser role, who will provide additional expertise.

-In the first year, you prepare for research by following an MPhil training programme.
-The aim of the training programme is to give you a thorough grounding in theory, methods, regional, cultural, linguistic and any special disciplinary expertise you may require for your research.
+In the first year, you prepare for research by following an informal MPhil training programme you agree with your supervisor and the research tutor.
+This will give you a thorough grounding in theory, methods, regional, cultural, linguistic and any special disciplinary expertise you may require for your research.

-Further optional elements may consist of specialist disciplinary, language or regional culture courses, which you and the Centre staff agree are useful to your research.
+Further optional elements may consist of specialist disciplinary, language, or regional culture courses, which you and your supervisors agree are useful to your research.

-Apart from your formal doctoral research, we encourage you to develop a portfolio, which includes downloaded and scanned materials, smaller projects (individual or collaborative), that may well be important for your future career.
+Apart from your formal doctoral research, we encourage you to develop a portfolio, which includes downloaded and scanned materials and smaller projects (individual or collaborative).
+This may well be important for your future career.

 Timetable

-If you are studying part time, you take any suggested courses in your first year and attend the MPhil training seminar and write your Research Report in the second year.
+If you are studying part time, you can take any suggested courses in your first year and write your Research Report in the second year.
 The length of time for field or other research, and writing up, is adjusted accordingly.

 The information on the website reflects the intended programme structure against the given academic session.
 The modules are indicative options of the content students can expect and are/have been previously taught as part of these programmes.